Nothing is as refreshing and nourishing as a bowl of chilled cucumber gazpacho! If you enjoy a cold soup, check out our Italian gazpacho.

 Instructions

-- Add all ingredients, excluding the toasted pinenuts, to a high-speed blender and blend until silky smooth.
+- Add all the ingredients, excluding the toasted pinenuts, to a high-speed blender.

-- Enjoy this cool, creamy, and flavorful soup as a light meal, an appetizer, or a side dish for a warm day!
+- Pour into individual bowls, top with toasted pine nuts, chopped chives, and garnish with cucumber ribbons.
+Enjoy this cool, creamy, and flavorful soup as a light meal, an appetizer, or a side dish for a warm day!

 Notes

-- Make It Spicy: Add a pinch of red pepper flakes or a small piece of jalapeño for some heat.
+- Make It Spicy: Add a pinch of red pepper flakes, cayenne, or a small piece of jalapeño for some heat.

 - Boost the Protein: Blend in an extra ¼ cup of silken tofu for a heartier version.